Backyard Camping: A Magical Adventure for Kids

 Apples dipped in peanut butter and granola

-Turn the backyard into a mini wilderness lesson without it feeling like school:
+Turn the backyard into a mini wilderness lesson without it feeling like school.
+Here are some engaging activities:

 Identify plants in your yard